How Do LLMs Use Their Depth?: Verifying the validity of TunedLens predictions

 \section{Verifying the validity of TunedLens predictions}

-The results presented in this paper rely on the predictions generated by TunedLens \citep{tunedlens}.
-Thus, it is important to demonstrate that our conclusions reflect the internal representations of LLMs themselves rather than the biases introduced by TunedLens.
-We consider the possibility that the bias toward high frequency tokens was introduced by TunedLens itself and test it in two ways.
+In this section, we summarize additional experiments used to evaluate the possibility of a frequency bias introduced by TunedLens.
 First, we compare the probability of high-frequency tokens in each layer of TunedLens as compared to the final LLM layer and find them to be comparable.
 Second, we train our custom TunedLens by varying update frequencies of high-frequency tokens.
 We find that, even after reducing the update frequency of the most frequent token of a corpus by a factor of 1000, it still appears with an overwhelmingly high frequency in early layer top-ranked predictions.
 These tests show that early layer predictions in LLMs being dominated by high-frequency tokens is not a consequence of probe bias but rather a reflection of the information content in the early layer representations.
 Experimental details and additional experiments on the analysis of TunedLens faitfulness, as well as a comparison with LogitLens, can be found in Appendix \ref{appendix:tuned-lens-analysis}.